 This is the simplest form of hands-on DJing.
-The two multi players play your music and the mixer will be used to transition between both.
+The two media players play your music and the mixer will be used to transition between both.
 This is a simple 2 channel setup as you have 2 sources that will be supplying your audio.

 The Pioneer XDJ-700 are very capable and reliable.
 You’ll be able to play from wifi, CD’s, USB sticks, and Pioneers Rekordbox software (We’ll talk about software later).

 Next up in the best DJ setup for beginners we have the most popular choice – a controller set-up.